 Mud stains are easy to come by.
 Whether you’ve spent the whole afternoon gardening, or your kids have been playing football outside in your backyard all day long, mud streaks can appear anywhere.
 Don’t worry about it, though.
-Just read our step-by-step guide below, and learn how to get mud stains out of clothes in 1 go with Ariel All-in-1 PODS.
+Just read our step-by-step guide below to learn how to get rid of mud stains.

 Don’t wait until it’s dry

-It’s easier to remove fresh mud stains, so whenever possible, don’t wait until the mud on your clothes dries.
+Getting mud out of your clothes is easier if the mud is fresh, so whenever possible, don’t wait until the mud on your clothes dries.

 Remove excess